Everything You Need To Know About C-Sections: Planned. Unplanned. Recovery. Emotions.

 I will openly admit that I teach natural childbirth classes to try and prevent a c-section from occurring with my clients.
 I have worked with a handful of couples who did end up on the operating table, and by understanding their options and knowing how to handle the surgery, they still had very happy births!
 I have also worked with couples knowing they would receive a c-section due to health complications or prior birth issues.
 They all truly wanted a peaceful, calm, loving birth environment.
 They got it.
 When you are educated on all of your rights – even during a c-section – you can still have a peaceful birth!

 A cesarean section is a surgical procedure used to deliver a baby through incisions in the mother's abdomen and uterus.

-Warning, this video is of a cesarean surgery.
+is of a cesarean surgery.
 I am not asking you to watch it to scare you, but instead to inform you.
 You need to watch to understand that it is an abdominal surgery that will take time to recover from.
 You want to watch to know exactly what is happening to your body so that you can discuss with your surgical team your desires and hopes.

 How should I prepare?

 While pregnant, take a birthing class that includes information on c-sections.
 It is probably not part of your birth plan, but if something happens that you end up needing surgery, you will want to know every detail of what is going to happen.
 You may even include a small blur in your birth plan on what you would like if a c-section is necessary.

 If you know that you are having a c-section, you have time to process a lot of the emotions beforehand.
 Taking a birthing class will still be helpful, as you will learn about the process of birth.
 Agreeing to a c-section does not mean that you are agreeing to give up on the birth you dream of.
 Read about peaceful c-sections and explore your options.
 Talk to your doctor about procedures such as lab work and others that will need done before surgery.
 Pack a detailed birth bag so you can be comfortable for your hospital stay.